kamera25/kamera25/README.md

 ## Who am I?
  - Network Engineer - From L0 to L7 (such as main work on telephone pole and Azure, make a web site and more...)
  - Game Developer - I love Unity and [GGJ](https://globalgamejam.org)!
-And, I am a organizer of GGJ19/20 site at Hirosima, Japan.
+And, I am a organizer of GGJ19/20 site at Hiroshima, Japan.
  - Illustration, 3D Modeling - As a hobby :-)
  - Mentor at [CoderDojo Kamiya-cho](https://www.coderdojo-hiroshima.com) and [Kure](https://coderdojokure.jimdofree.com), Hiroshima, Japan